PoC Guide: Protecting Gateway Virtual Servers with WAF, Bot, and Advanced Authentication Policies

 Create another policy label by selecting ‘Add’.
 Give this PL a descriptive name, and set the login schema to LSCHEMA_INT.
 Next, bind the two previously created NO_AUTHN authentication policies.

-Last, this IP Reputation check policy label needs to be set as the next factor of the previously created authentication policy that is already bound to an authentication or Gateway virtual server.
+Last, set the next factor of the previously created authentication policy as this IP Reputation check policy label.
+It’s already bound to an authentication or Gateway virtual server.
 Highlight the authentication policy, select ‘edit binding’ then set the new policy label as the ‘Select Next Factor’ field.

-Citrix ADC provides many built-in security protections that can be applied to protect Gateway or Authentication virtual servers running on the same appliance.
+Citrix ADC provides many built-in security protections that protect Gateway or Authentication virtual servers running on the same appliance.
 These protections have no impact on typical users as they try to log in to Citrix Gateway.

-For additional information and configuration options, refer to the following articles:
+For additional information and configuration options, see the following articles:

 CTX216091 - supporting re-Captcha with nFactor